OffchainLabs/orbit-actions/scripts/foundry/stylus/setCacheManager/README.md

 # Adding the wasm CacheManager

-This script empowers `AddWasmCacheManagerAction` contract which enables CacheManager for the Orbit chain.
+This script empowers `AddWasmCacheManagerAction` contract which deploys and enables CacheManager for the Orbit chain.
 Please note that the prerequisite for this action is running the ArbOS 32 version which introduces Stylus support.

 ## How to use it